Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 So yes, India has colonised cricket.

-BCCI is holding back cricket from the rest of the world so that it does not dilutes importance of Indian Cricket in international matches.
+BCCI is holding back cricket from the rest of the world so that it does not dilute the importance of Indian Cricket in international matches.

 Image Credits: Google Images